bballdave025/binding-unwinding/README.md

 ## Rename command after extraction of images

 Rather than work with all the printf formatting, I just rename the output as follows.
-This is with `bash`.
+This is with `bash` (specifically Cygwin, since I'm running the Python from windows at this moment).

 ```
 echo -e "\n\n  $(date +'%s_%Y-%m-%dT%H%M%S%z') \n" | tee -a rename.out; \